OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Automated Repackaging with Objection

 [Objection](https://github.com/sensepost/objection "Objection") is a mobile runtime exploration toolkit based on Frida.
 One of the biggest advantages about Objection is that it enables testing with non-jailbroken devices.
 It does this by automating the process of app repackaging with the `FridaGadget.dylib` library.
-A detailed explanation of the repackaging and resigning process can be found in the next chapter "Manual Repackaging".
+A detailed explanation of the repackaging and resigning process can be found in the next chapter.
-We won't cover Objection in detail in this guide, as you can find exhaustive documentation on the official [wiki pages](https://github.com/sensepost/objection/wiki "Objection - Documentation").
+We won't cover Objection in detail in this guide, as you can find exhaustive documentation on the official [wiki pages](https://github.com/sensepost/objection/wiki).

 #### Manual Repackaging